Monitor Stripe, Twilio & AWS API Changes (Before They Break Production)

 On-Call Rotation Integration

-For payment APIs, integrate alerts with your on-call system (PagerDuty, OpsGenie).
+For payment APIs, integrate alerts with your on-call system.
 A Stripe webhook schema change at 2am on a Friday is not a low-priority notification — it needs a human awake.

 Severity Tiers